JanssenProject/jans/docs/admin/auth-server/openid-features/acrs.md

 ### Internal Janssen Server ACR

+Janssen server will use internal ACR only if no other authentication method is set or could be invoked.
+This internal ACR, `default_password_auth`, is set to level -1.
+This means that it has lower priority than any scripts.
+This ACR is always available and enabled on any Janssen Server deployment.

-### ACR for authenticating using external LDAP or Active Directory
+### Pre-packaged ACR for authenticating using external LDAP or Active Directory

+All Janssen Server deployments has `default_ldap_server` ACR which can be enabled to perform authentication against a remote LDAP based IDP (e.g. ActiveDirectory).
+By default, this ACR is disabled.

+To enable this ACR using [LDAP configuration options](../../config-guide/jans-cli/cli-ldap-configuration.md) of command-line configuration tool jans-cli.

 ### Script based ACRs

 ## Configuring ACRs